haddocking/haddock3/docs/examples.md

 An antibody-antigen docking example making use only of the knowledge of the hypervariables (HV) loops on the antibody to guide the docking.
 This is the same complex used in our [HADDOCK2.4 webserver tutorial](https://www.bonvinlab.org/education/HADDOCK24/HADDOCK24-antibody-antigen/); refer to it for more details.
 Three different ways of using the knowledge of the HV loop residues are illustrated:

-- __CDR-accessible__: using ambiguous distance restraints (AIRs) between the HV loop residues and the solvent-accesible residues of the antigen.
+- __CDR-accessible__: using ambiguous distance restraints (AIRs) between the HV loop residues and the solvent-accessible residues of the antigen.
 Those are defined in the `ambig.tbl` file provided in the `data` directory
 - __ranairCDR__: using random AIRs sampled from the HV loops on the antibody and the solvent-accessible residues on the antigen.
 The random AIRs are used during the rigidbody docking sampling phase and replaced by contact AIRs during refinement.
 - __CDR-NMR-CSP__: using ambiguous distance restraints (AIRs) between the HV loop residues and the epitope residues identified by NMR.